 Dr. David Bradford looked at the use and benefits of medical marijuana and its effectiveness on opiate withdrawal symptoms.
 He researched the number of prescriptions filled by Medicare enrollees from 2010-2013 and found that older individuals who qualified for Medicare were using medical marijuana .

-He also found that where marijuana was legalized, prescriptions for painkillers and other drugs significantly dropped up to 1,800 less per year.
+He also found that where marijuana was legalized, prescriptions for painkillers and other drugs significantly dropped up to 1,800 fewer prescriptions per year.

 In a 2015 study, a 30% reduction in pain was seen with the use of cannabis compared to a placebo which suggests that cannabis interacts with pain receptors in the brain and spinal cord .